HDrizzle/stack_machine/README.md

 # Instructions

 1 or more byte instructions interpreted by the control unit.
 These may use arguments from the stack.
+The first 4 bits of the first instruction byte will address the below list of instructions.
+The next 4 bits will be used for addressing the ALU functions when using the ALU, and possibly other things.

-Here's the current list of them:
+Here's the current list of instructions:

 0. Bus usage command - The next byte of program memory will be interpreted as follows: bits 0 - 3 address the device which will set the state of the bus and bits 4 - 7 will address the device to read from it.
 1. Push following byte to stack